 Corporate users often face a dilemma around job descriptions and account privileges.
-Entry-level employees, contractors, and partners may require access to certain service.
+Entry-level employees, contractors, and partners may require access to certain services.
 However, you don’t want to give administrative level controls to these users.
 That may include payment information and other sensitive controls.

-DaCast offers an API-controllable feature for just this scenario.
+Dacast offers an API-controllable feature for just this scenario.
 It’s called multi-level access.
 This feature allows you to create multiple “virtual” accounts with restricted levels of access to features and functions.